Sholtee/rpc/README.md

    There are some control attributes that can be applied on (module) interface methods:
    - `AliasAttribute`: Specifies the alias of the method.
 Useful if your module has overloaded methods.
    - `IgnoreAttribute`: Marks the method "remotely invisible".
-   - [Aspects](https://github.com/Sholtee/injector#aspects ) also supported.
+   - [Aspects](https://github.com/Sholtee/injector#aspects ) are also supported.
 The built-in aspects are the followings:
      - `ParameterValidatorAspectAttribute`:
 	 ```csharp
      [ParameterValidatorAspect]